If you'd like to feature in our RBDOnlineDirectory, please contact Dan via email - email@example.com

 “Emotional and spiritual support in a time of crisis is one of the most valuable things you can give to a person.
 The Railway Mission provides this help to railway staff, the British Transport Police and the travelling public – taking care of the mental welfare of our railway family both day-to-day and following traumatic incidents.”
 Sir Peter Hendy CBE, Chair Network Rail

 Across the UK there are in excess of 150,000 rail staff and around 5,000 British Transport Police officers and staff.
 They are essential for maintaining and improving railway services and facilitating the 1.3 billion passenger journeys each year on 10,261 route miles across the UK.

-Railway Mission was given an award in 2018 at the British Transport Police ‘Make the Difference Awards’ for the support we provided in the aftermath of terror attacks of 2017.
-It was a great honour to be recognised for the ‘excellent work supporting colleagues in the most testing of circumstances’, this commitment to supporting our railway colleagues has won praise throughout the railway industry, and beyond.
-But the assistance we provide in the event of a major incident is just one of the aspects of our work.
+Railway Mission was given an award in 2018 at the British Transport Police ‘Make the Difference Awards’ for the support it provided in the aftermath of terror attacks of 2017.
+It was recognised for its ‘excellent work supporting colleagues in the most testing of circumstances’ and its commitment to supporting its railway colleagues has won praise throughout the railway industry and beyond.
+But the assistance Railway Mission provides in the event of a major incident is just one aspect of its work.